cda-tum/fiction/docs/cli.rst

 OGD-based SDN (``ortho_ordering``)
 ##################################

-The ordering of inputs is one of the Signal Distribution Networks (SDN)s added to the functionality of the oroginal ``ortho`` algorithm.
+The ordering of inputs is one of the Signal Distribution Networks (SDNs) added to the functionality of the original ``ortho`` algorithm.
 This SDN modifies the original algorithm by ordering inputs and optimizing inverter counts to save area and wire crossings in the layout.
 For more information, see `the paper <https://ieeexplore.ieee.org/abstract/document/10238604>`_.